Luka140/AE4ASM599-ros-gazebo/src/lidar2map/README.md

-## Launch file
-This package only contains a launch file that launches nodes from
+This package only contains a launch file that launches nodes from:
 - **pointcloud_to_laserscan**
 - **pointcloud_to_occupancy_grid**
 This launches a full pipeline that listens to a lidar LaserScan topic and publishes a dynamically growing gridmap.

+## Launch file
 To launch the pipeline use:
 ```
 source /opt/ros/humble/setup.bash